 Demos will be shown during the lecture and are made available to you here

-The exam will last for 120 minutes and might be computer-based (Moodle).
+The exam will last for 120 minutes and might be computer-based (Moodle) or paper-based with multiple choice questions.
 The language of examination is English.

 In order to pass this course and be allowed to sit the session examination, you need to pass the projects.
 This is, you need to achieve a project grade of 4 or higher.
 If you don’t pass the projects, you are required to de-register from the exam and will otherwise be treated as a no-show.
 The final grade is computed as a weighted average of the session exam grade (70%) and the project grade (30%).
 There are no special arrangements for PhD students who are taking this course.
 In order to obtain a “Testat”, you need a passing grade for the course.
 This is you need to pass the projects as described above, take the exam and achieve an overall passing grade (4 or higher) for the course.
 If you passed the projects last year, you still need to do the projects again this year.
 The project grade cannot be carried over from the previous year.